Alfredo Morelos: 2025 Season

 On 29 January 2025, Morelos completed another loan move back to Atlético Nacional until the end of the 2025 season with the Colombian club having the option to buy for £2.5 million.
 Three days later he made his first start of the season during a 1–0 away victory over La Equidad a game in which five players were sent off.
 On 7 February 2025, he was part of the squad that won the 2025 Superliga Colombiana after playing 70 minutes of the second leg as Atlético Nacional defeated Atlético Bucaramanga 4–3 in a penalty shoot-out after the teams drew 1–1 on aggregate.
 On 10 February 2025, he scored his first goal of the season when he converted a penalty during a 3–0 victory over Deportivo Pereira.
-On 23 February 2025, he scored his first goal from open play in a 3-2 defeat to Alianza.
+On 23 February 2025, he scored his first goal from open play in a 3–2 defeat to Alianza.
 On 10 March 2025, Morelos scored the only goal on the stroke of half time as Atlético defeated América de Cali 1–0 in the Apertura league phase.
 On 20 March, he scored in a 4–3 victory over Deportes Tolima.
 Three days later he received his first red card since leaving Rangers in the 90th–minute of the El Clásico Paisa during a 1–1 draw for pushing over an opponent.

-On 4th April 2025, Morelos made his Copa Libertadores debut and scored his first goal in the competition during a 3–0 victory over Uruguayan side Club Nacional de Football in the group stage of the tournament.
+On 4 April 2025, Morelos made his Copa Libertadores debut and scored his first goal in the competition during a 3–0 victory over Uruguayan side Club Nacional de Football in the group stage of the tournament.

+2026 Season

+Following his successful loan spell at Atlético Nacional the club president Sebastian Arango declared their desire to keep the player beyond his loan.
+He said: "We are negotiating with Santos.
+We want him to stay and Alfredo wants to stay with us."
+Despite this Santos rejected a bid in the region of £2 million from Atlético for Morelos who they valued at £5 million.
+Morelos claimed he was owed £958,000 in unpaid wages and bonuses and started proceedings to take FIFA to resolve the matter.
+After weeks of negotiations involving the clubs and legal representatives, a resolution was reached permitting Morelos' free transfer, provided he relinquish his claim.
+On 20 January 2026, Morelos signed for Atlético Nacional on a three-year contract.